canonical/jenkins-agent-k8s-operator/docs/explanation/charm-architecture.md

 # Charm architecture

-At its core, [Jenkins agents](https://www.jenkins.io/doc/book/managing/nodes/#components-of-distributed-builds) are [Java](https://www.java.com/en/) applications executing the Jobs in behalf of [Jenkins](https://www.jenkins.io/) itself.
+At its core, [Jenkins agents](https://www.jenkins.io/doc/book/managing/nodes/#components-of-distributed-builds) are [Java](https://www.java.com/en/) applications executing the jobs on behalf of [Jenkins](https://www.jenkins.io/) itself.

 The charm design leverages the [sidecar](https://kubernetes.io/blog/2015/06/the-distributed-system-toolkit-patterns/#example-1-sidecar-containers) pattern to allow multiple containers in each pod with [Pebble](https://juju.is/docs/sdk/pebble) running as the workload container’s entrypoint.